neosimsim/nixpkgs/doc/languages-frameworks/agda.section.md

 * A list of packages,
 * or a function which returns a list of packages when given the `agdaPackages` attribute set,
 * or an attribute set containing a list of packages and a GHC derivation for compilation (see below).
+* or an attribute set containing a function which returns a list of packages when given the `agdaPackages` attribute set and a GHC derivation for compilation (see below).

 For example, suppose we wanted a version of Agda which has access to the standard library.
 This can be obtained with the expressions: